David-Manning/knowledge-store/README.md

-# knowledge-store
+# Knowledge Store

-A place for my notes
+This repo is for storing notes on various topics: mostly syntax reminders, how-to-guides, and links to videos and articles.